• Individual Investor

 There are many funds to choose from:

-• Asset allocation funds are designed to match the level of risk investors are willing to take in exchange for greater growth potential.
+• Asset allocation funds are designed to match the level of risk investors are willing to take in exchange for growth potential.

 • Other funds focus on specific aspects of the economy—like natural resources or utilities—or on certain types of stocks and bonds.

 With so many fund options and types, it can be helpful to compare funds.
-For an overview of mutual funds and how they work, check out What is a Mutual Fund?
+For an overview of mutual funds and how they work, check out What is a mutual fund?

 Setting up an account

-Once you know the type of account you need, the amount of money you’re going to start off with, and which mutual fund best aligns with your goals, you’re ready to set up a mutual fund account.
+Once you know the type of account you need, the amount of money you’re going to start off with and which mutual fund best aligns with your goals, you’re ready to set up a mutual fund account.
 Different accounts need different things to complete the application.
 Here’s an example of the types of information you may want to have handy.

 • Full names of people to be included as account owners and beneficiaries.